 The Gift of the Divine Will has already been given from the side of God in these ways: in God's intention (His eternal decree that man should possess the Gift) and then in God's immanent presence, both in the natural order and in the supernatural order, including the sacramental life of grace.
 But the full "transaction" of the Gift includes the full reception of the Gift on the side of man.
 God cannot be "all in all" until the Divine Will, the living "centre" of God, is understood and loved and appropriated for what It is.

 Our eyes are being opened to the Gift hidden in all of God's gifts—the Gift that God has been wanting to give all along, the Gift that motivated and informed all of the other gifts.
 We are not leaving behind all of those gifts in order to live by some totally different economy of grace that would surpass the present economy (with its biblically-informed doctrine and theology, Christ-centred prayer, Christian virtues, sacraments and so on).
 We are simply entering more deeply into that same economy of grace in order to appropriate what God has already been offering to us.
 The very givenness of all of God's gifts—in the natural order and in the supernatural order—has always been the "urging" of the Divine Will—Its wanting to give of Itself, Its wanting to reign in creatures, Its wanting us to reign with God through the same Will and Power by which God Himself reigns.

 References still need to be added to this entry.

-I am a cradle Catholic, husband, and father of three girls.
+I am a cradle Catholic, husband, and proud father.
 My wife and I have long been convinced of the truth of the "new and divine holiness" as revealed to the Italian mystic, Luisa Piccarreta (1865-1947).
 I began reading Luisa's writings in the early 2000s.
 I hold a PhD in philosophy and specialise in metaphysics as applied to theological topics (Trinity, creation, grace and freedom).